 What to Consider When Buying a Golf Mat

-The first thing you should consider when buying a golf mat is size.
-Unless you have a huge space where a large mat won’t present a problem, make sure you purchase a mat gives you enough room to swing.
+The first thing you should consider when buying golf mats is size.
+Unless you have a huge space where a large golf mat or hitting surface won’t present a problem, make sure you purchase a high quality golf mat that gives you enough room to swing and provide a feel like you are on the driving ranges.

 We’ve all been to the driving range and hit off mats that feel like concrete.
-When golf courses have to purchase mats in bulk, it’s rare that they buy top of the line mats.
-After prolonged use, these less durable mats love their shock absorption, develop trenches, and provide little if any cushion as you take one mighty lash after another.
+When golf courses have to purchase mats in bulk, it’s rare that they buy top of the line hitting surface.
+After prolonged use, these less durable golf mats love their shock absorption, develop trenches, and provide little if any cushion as you take one mighty lash after another.

-Along with making sure the mats surface will stand the test of time, look for mats with a rubber base.
-The rubber base will help the mat maintain its integrity and keep it from becoming hard.
+Along with making sure the hitting mats surface will stand the test of time, look for mats with a rubber base.
+This base will help the mat maintain its integrity and keep it from becoming hard.

 Purpose Of The Surface

-The surfaces on golf mats can vary.
+The hitting surface on golf mats can vary.
 Some are just bristled squares of turf.
-If you want to hit tee shots off your mat, make sure it has a hole where you can fit different length rubber tees.
+If you like hitting tee shots golf balls off your range mats, make sure it has a hole where you can fit different length rubber tees.

-There’s also mats that come with different lengths of turf.
-This option is great if you want to simulate hitting shots from different lies.
+There’s also mats that come with different lengths of turf and feel.
+There is real turf like for more advanced practice sessions for more realistic feel.
+Often they have tee holes on both sides for left and right handed golfers have no problem to swing.
+This option is great if you want to simulate real golf hitting shots from different lies like real fairway.

-Maybe you don’t plan on leaving your mat in your at-home hitting bay.
-If you want to take it to your local course or driving range to practice, you want a small mat that’s easy to tote around.
-Full size mats are heavy awkward.
+Maybe you don’t plan on leaving your best golf mat in your at-home hitting bay.
+If you want to take it to your local course or driving range for practice sessions, you want a small mat that’s easy to tote around.
+Full size home golf mats are heavy awkward.
 Ever heard the term “weight of a dead body?”
-That’s what large golf mats can be.
+That’s what large golf mats with artificial turf can be.

 Whenever you’re practicing, alignment is all too important.
 If you’re not lined up at your target, how can you expect to hit it there?